It can be uncomfortable to share with someone you don't know.

 - Decide if you'd be comfortable sharing with me.

 - Find out if I have worked with issues like yours before.

 Attending a consultation means that you will likely feel less nervous and apprehensive when you actually start therapy, and feeling more comfortable can lead a better overall experience.

-What happens at an introductory consultation?
+What happens during an introductory consultation?

 It is a free, 30-minute, in-office or video meeting in which we are able to meet face-to-face, talk about the process of therapy, discuss your general goals, explore payment/insurance options, and address any questions you may have about the therapy process.